-You can be like Vasishta wandering about creations in teaching Brahma-Jnaana to one and all.
+You can be like Vasishta, wandering about the Creations teaching Brahma-Jnaana to one and all.

 You can be a Vishvaamitra engaged in performing Yajnas for the well-being of the world he lives in.

 You can like Bali and Prahlaada keep ruling the kingdoms forever and ever.